NanoClem/Py-Redis-pubsub/README.md

 #### Pattern
 <p align="justify">
   Since we are in a "publish-subscribe" conception, our job ads platform represents the brocker, a bridge for data delivery between the   sender and the receiver.
-We want to keep data about both sides, because it will give us informations about habits and behavior, with     the aim to find a trend.
+At best, we want to keep data about both sides, because it will give us informations about habits and           behavior, with the aim to find a trend.
 </p>

 #### Implementation
-You can run the docker configuration to get a full Redis environment.
-The idea would subscribing to all towns within 35km and getting data every time a job ad is publishedd in one of these.
+The idea now would subscribing to all towns within 35km and getting data every time a job ad is publishedd in one of these :
 ```python
 # set our config
 req = {